-The most recent version of the Salton Sea was formed in 1905 when the Colorado River broke through a series of dikes and flooded the seabed for two years, creating one of the world’s largest inland seas.
+The most recent version of the Salton Sea was formed in 1905 when the Colorado River broke through a series of dikes and flooded the seabed for two years, creating California’s largest inland body of water.
 The Salton Sea, which is saltier than the Pacific Ocean, includes 130 miles of shoreline and is larger than Lake Tahoe.

 The Salton Sea is an important stopping point for migratory waterfowl, and serves as critical habitat for birds moving south to Mexico and Central America.
 The sea’s role in the Pacific Flyway – the 5,000-mile route for migratory birds from the Arctic to South America – has earned it the designation of a bird area of global significance by the National Audubon Society.
 More than 400 species of birds make regular use of the Salton Sea, including the Yuma Ridgway’s rail, California brown pelican, Western snowy plover, black-necked stilt, Western sandpiper and American avocet.

 For more than a century, the Salton Sea has existed primarily by the agricultural runoff from the Imperial and Coachella valleys.
 Because of its ecological importance and due to concerns about dust-borne emissions, much attention has been paid to keeping the Salton Sea from completely drying up.
 Through the years, proposals ranged from building dikes to downsize the sea to constructing ocean-to-sea canals to maintain a steady source of water.